 However, I never understood and I guess never will understand Keane fully.
 Although I do feel like life is choking me up at times, I still feel the constant need to change, to somehow twist my routine, philosophy and frame of mind according to the new experiences that I face in life.
 It is good to have stability but it also good to not be stale, a timeless being too scared to move forward.
 What good comes from it, as everyone else evolves and you remain stuck in a present that no longer exists?
 Which, I am guessing, is the point of the song and the fear behind it.

-Either way, I have always have this idea and thought I’d share it with you guys, to see if someone else shares my same point of view.
+Either way, I have always had this idea and thought I’d share it with you guys, to see if someone else shares my same point of view.
 I would also like to have feedback from people who actually see themselves in the song, because I’d love to have a deeper look into it.
 Who knows, I might have had it all wrong all these years!

 As always, I hope you’re all having a great day and that you are working on yourself everyday.